KaiqueMCR/KaiqueMCR/README.md

   <li>💻 Beginner in technology.
   <li>🎯 Interested on learning everything about Web Development.
   <li>🥇 Current learning Nodejs, Express, Reactjs.
-  <li>🚀 Pretending to be a professional in the tecnology area.
+  <li>🚀 Intending to be a professional in the tecnology area.
 </ul>

   ##